 You don’t have to look far to find a craft brewery with a veteran connection that is doing right by America’s heroes.
-At the Diamond Bear Brewery in Little Rock, Ar., they are supportive of their local military bases—Little Rock Air Force Base and Camp Robinson.
-Not only do they offer veteran discounts on brewery tours, they also send beer with airmen participating in the biannual Airdrop International Competition and to the Wounded Warrior Project when they hold events in the area.
+At the Diamond Bear Brewery in Little Rock, Ark., they are supportive of their local military bases—Little Rock Air Force Base and Camp Robinson.
+Not only do they offer discounts for veterans on brewery tours, they also send beer with airmen participating in the biannual Airdrop International Competition and to the Wounded Warrior Project when they hold events in the area.

 This is due, in part, to the close military ties within the brewery.
 Owner Russ Melton is retired from the Army, and his son is currently an operations manager for the Arkansas National Guard.
 Andy Applegate, a minority owner of Diamond Bear, retired from the U.S. Air Force after 28 years of service.